isabella232/WebinyLayouts/README.md

-# Webiny Master Layout
+# Webiny Layouts
-This repo holds the HTML and CSS code for the Webiny Platform administration layout.
+This repo holds layouts for different parts of Webiny Platform